What do grant writers do? 12 steps to help you explain.

-You quickly organize a 15-minute meeting with the Leadership Team to discuss whether your agency will apply.
+You quickly organize a 15-minute meeting with the leadership team to discuss whether your agency will apply.
 It’s not a good time.
-Annual reports for existing programs are all due in the next 6-8 weeks.
+Annual reports for existing programs are all due in the next 6 to 8 weeks.
 Your daughter is getting married next month.
-The staff retreat (that you are for some reason in charge of) is in 10 days.
+The staff retreat (that you are, for some reason, in charge of) is in 10 days.
 And there’s only one of you.
 But, personal concerns aside, you begin the conversation.

 “This may be a good opportunity for us,” you say, stressing the word “may” as you speak.
 “But we’ll need a really compelling project to be worthy of funding, to be truly competitive.”